Disclosure: This post is sponsored by Country Chic Paint. All opinions, images and love of painting projects are 100% mine.

 3. Dry brush your piece.

 Time for the fun to start!
 I used Vanilla Frosting for this part.
-(It’s my favoriteeeee white paint color – you can see it on a lot of my furniture makeovers here if you want to see it used as a more solid color.)
+(It’s my favoriteeeee white paint color.
+You can see all of my favorite colors for painting furniture here if you want a closer look at Vanilla Frosting.)

 Then lightly (again, you can always add more pressure if needed but it’s hard to take it away) brush the brush along the piece you’re painting so just streaks of paint are added to your piece.